evvvvr/twitter-telegram-bot/README.md

 - `/search <text>`        - Search for tweets from an account containing given text.
 - `/password <password>`  - Authorize user with a password. **Send it only in private**.

-## Setup
+## Build and Deploy

-### Configuration
+#### Prerequisites
+- `terraform/variables.tfvars` file for Terraform and bot config parameters

 TODO: Describe configuration

-1. `cd bot && npm install`
-2. `cd ../terraform && terraform apply  -var-file="variables.tfvars"`
+1. Run `npm run deploy` from project's root dir
-3. This will output variable `webhook-url` containing URL of an AWS API Gateway endpoint
+2. This will output variable `webhook-url` containing URL of an AWS API Gateway endpoint
   to be used as Telegram bot webhook URL.
-4. Set-up webhook URL to be used:
+4. To set-up webhook URL to be used (you need to do this once per URL):
   `curl -F "url=<webhook-url>" https://api.telegram.org/bot<bot-token>/setWebhook`
 5. To clean-up previously set webhook with a different URL:
   `curl https://api.telegram.org/bot<bot-token>/setWebhook`

 ## Overall design